-- Are there any other symptoms, like swollen joints, that are bothering me?
+- Are there any other symptoms, like swollen joints, bothering me?

 If you still aren’t satisfied after your appointment, seek a second opinion.
-You can ask your primary care doctor for a referral for a dermatologist.
-A dermatologist is usually your best bet for getting the most accurate diagnosis of a skin condition.
+You can ask a primary care doctor for a referral to a dermatologist.
+A dermatologist is usually your best bet for getting the most accurate skin condition diagnosis.

 Before prescribing anything, your doctor will consider the severity of your condition, your medical history, and potential drug interactions.

-There isn't a cure for psoriasis, but knowing you have it may help you diagnose other health issues.
-People with psoriasis are at a higher risk of developing other conditions like psoriasis arthritis, metabolic syndrome, and cardiovascular disease.
+There isn’t a cure for psoriasis, but knowing you have it may help a doctor diagnose other health issues.
+People with psoriasis are at a higher risk of developing other conditions such as psoriatic arthritis, metabolic syndrome, and cardiovascular disease.

 There are many possible reasons for your skin irritation.
 If you’re concerned about psoriasis, a correct diagnosis and treatment plan may be your answer.
 If you may have been misdiagnosed, consider seeing another doctor for a second opinion.